 General Statement of Job Function

-The Registrar’s Office Work Study assists with the maintainance of student records, performs general administrative tasks, provides support with student registration and customer service to students, faculty and staff as needed.
-Job duties include: answering phones, maintaining student files, processing transcript requests, maintaining student database information, and processing registration materials.
+The Registrar’s Office Work Study assists with the maintenance of student records, supports Registrar events, performs general administrative tasks, processes student requests, and provides customer service to students, faculty and staff as needed.

-Previous administrative experience required.
+Excellent written and verbal customer service skills are required.
 Computer proficiency in Word, Excel, Outlook, and web proficiency is required.
-Person needs to be a self-starter, self-directed, detail-oriented, and have the ability to multi-task.
-Strong administrative, organizational, phone and writing skills are required as well as an attitude of serving and putting the customer first.
+Individual needs to be a self-starter, self-directed, detail-oriented, and have the ability to multi-task.
+Strong administrative, organizational, and professional aptitude is required as well as being team-oriented and flexible.

 - Committed personal relationship with Jesus Christ required and a lifestyle consistent with the Seminary’s Community Values and Behavioral Commitments.